toastedteacake/feathers2/README.md

 # feathers2
-circuitpython code for adafruit feathers2 dev board
+Python and circuitpython code

-# github first trial
+For use on adafruit feathers2 dev board